SOAR Profile - Brianne Schoolcraft

 “Last summer’s project, as well as this summer’s, helped to sharpen my research, writing and verbal communication skills,” Brianne explains.
 “Of course, I was also motivated by the thought that our research could make a difference through our collection and sharing of the perspectives of Moravian’s graduates.”

-During the summer of 2013, Brianne compiled and analyzed data from graduates of Moravian College’s graduate education program relating to their teaching epistemologies, the effectiveness of Moravian’s graduate education program, the impact of the No Child Left Behind legislation in the classroom, and their use, or lack of use, of Action Research in their practice.
+During the summer of 2013, Brianne compiled and analyzed data from graduates of Moravian University’s graduate education program relating to their teaching epistemologies, the effectiveness of Moravian’s graduate education program, the impact of the No Child Left Behind legislation in the classroom, and their use, or lack of use, of Action Research in their practice.
 Additionally, she collected data by reading and coding thesis documents written by the graduates, conducting surveys and video interviews, and analyzing and coding the compiled information.

 It was an ambitious endeavor, though one aided by Shosh’s “bountiful enthusiasm and encouraging support,” Brianne says.